ryan-pickert/sequ/README.md

 **Quick Start Guide**

 Connect your MIDI devices (if they aren't already) and restart the page.
+All availiable devices will be listed under 'DEVICES' on the left.
-The 'device' slider will default to the last MIDI device.
+>The 'device' slider will default to the last MIDI device.
->If the slider is on '1', then no devices were detected.
->Device '1' is usually the computer's thru port.
-All devices after '1' are your external devices.

 To generate a sequence:
 1. Set the parameters to your liking and hit the 'generate' button.